Exploring Chicago: Free Things to Do in Chicago

 About the Author

-Rebecca is a freelance writer with eight years of journalism experience.
-She recently graduated with a BA in Communications and a minor in journalism.
+Rebecca is a freelance writer over a decade of journalism experience.
+She graduated with a BA in Communications and a minor in journalism.
 She currently bartends in downtown Chicago and spends her free time exploring the city and making connections.

 About Us